 Traditional lenders will calculate first-time home buyer self-employed mortgage by checking line 150 of your tax return.
 If your annual income is $100,000, and you write off a total of $60,000, you will have $40,000 reflected as your income on the T1 tax return.
 If that income increases to $150,000 the following year, and you write off $80,000, the amount on line 150 of your tax return form will be $70,000.
 Your bank will calculate your income as the average of those two net salaries, resulting in $55,000.
 They will use this to figure out the amount of mortgage you’ll be able to afford.

-Self-employed mortgage lenders in Canada understand that business owners use write-offs to reduce taxes.
+Self-employed mortgage lenders in Toronto, Canada understand that business owners use write-offs to reduce taxes.
 They don’t focus on the net worth indicated on the tax return forms only when calculating your income.
 They will consider the gross income before the deductions.
 For example, if the business brings in $120,000 the first year and $150,000 the second year, and you write off $60,000 and $ 90,000 respectively, your income will still be $135,000.
 They will use that when calculating the mortgage amount you can afford.

 Although private lenders use the same method that traditional lenders use when calculating mortgages for the self-employed with 2 years accounts, they give borrowers a better chance of real mortgage acquisition.
 Some of the lenders even add extra income sources that aren’t included in your tax returns or official reports.
 If you have a different job you do on weekends or during holidays, such as driving an uber, the lender will add the salary from that to your total income.
-Look for lenders that specialize in self-employed mortgages in Canada to enjoy all these benefits.
+Look for lenders that specialize in self-employed mortgages in Toronto to enjoy all these benefits.
 They will allow you to get the mortgage you deserve even when you have large credit card debts.

 |HELOC||4.2% (prime + 0.25%)|